-Kurt: What about in your experience as the General Relief Society President?
+Kurt: What about in your experience as the Relief Society General President?
 From an outsider’s perspective, it seems like you have all sorts of committees, people to delegate to, but I’m sure there are certain things that you just didn’t want to delegate because maybe that’s where you felt where your purpose was in that role.
 Any thoughts as far as delegation in that role?

 I thought, “Wow, I’m going to go home and write that on a card.”
-And I did and I put it right by my phone so that when I got a call from one of my senior leaders, I knew what to say, instead of saying, “Oh, yeah, maybe, or let me think about that.”
+And I did, and I put it right by my phone so that when I got a call from one of my senior leaders, I knew what to say, instead of saying, “Oh, uh, yeah, maybe, or let me think about that.”
 I just read those words.
 “I would be pleased to respond to your direction.”
 Then that got me started.
-They had their response, I had my response, then I could go to the Lord and say, “How am I going to do this?”
+They had their response; I had my response, then I could go to the Lord and say, “How am I going to do this?”

 Julie: It was a big deal.
 I learned to use a secretary, and push off everything I could to her.
-Even my family schedule, I’d say, “If you want us to come to a family event, you’ve got to call my secretary, because I might forget, but she’ll put it on my calendar and then we’ll be there.”
+Even my family schedule, I’d say, “If you want us to come to a family event, you’ve got to call my secretary, because I might forget, but she’ll put it on my calendar, and then we’ll be there.”

-Kurt: How would you describe as far as what you understood is your official capacity as General Relief Society President?
+Kurt: How would you describe as far as what you understood is your official capacity as Relief Society General President?

 Kurt: Yeah.
 And I appreciate you mentioned that legacy because you mentioned earlier that your father told you it wasn’t necessarily about you, but about Heavenly Father and His will, and it’s His work.
 Right?